apohllo/nlp/4-multiword.md

 1. Create a table comparing the results for copora without and with tagging and lemmatization.

-Conclusions (2 points)

-1. Answer the following questions:
+Answer the following questions (2 points):

 1. Why do we have to filter the bigrams, rather than the token sequence?
 1. What types of expressions are discovered by the methods.
 1. Can you devise a different type of filtering that would yield better results?

 ## Hints